luminovang/documentation/configs/api.md

-# API Incoming Request Configurations
+# Configurations for Incoming API Requests

 ***